Meghan Markle’s Past Job Explains Why She Has Handwriting That Seems Picture Perfect

 As most people are aware, Meghan Markle did not have to write her own wedding invitations for her upcoming nuptials to Prince Harry, but if the former Suits actress had wanted to, her handwriting is certainly picture perfect.
-It turns out that this perfection stems from a previous part time job that Markle had while she was going on auditions, and preparing for her career in Hollywood.
+It turns out that this perfection stems from a previous part time job that Markle had while she was going on auditions and preparing for her career in Hollywood.

 According to People Magazine, from 2004 to 2005, Meghan Markle actually worked for a Paper Source store in Beverly Hills, California.
-The CEO of Paper Source, Winnie Park, revealed that the former actress worked for the company part-time, where she taught classes in calligraphy, as well as book-binding, and gift wrapping.
+The CEO of Paper Source, Winnie Park, revealed that the former actress worked for the company part-time where she taught classes in calligraphy, as well as book-binding and gift wrapping.
 Markle would apparently work with a group of customers and lead a two-hour class instructing them in how to properly write using calligraphy.
-Plus, when she was not at work at Paper Source, she was also working as a freelance calligrapher, and even did the invitations for the 2005 wedding of Robin Thicke to Paula Patton.
+Plus, when she was not at work at Paper Source, she was also working as a freelance calligrapher and even did the invitations for the 2005 wedding of Robin Thicke to Paula Patton.

 It should come as no surprise to fans of Meghan Markle that she has a passion for calligraphy, since she once wrote about loving handwritten notes when she ran her lifestyle blog.
 At the time, she explained that she believes writing notes by hand is a “lost art form.”
 She even shared that when her dad wrote her a letter after she had booked her first pilot for television, she kept it because the idea of someone taking the time to use pen and paper to share their thoughts “is really special.”